blackmathx/taskpad/README.md

 ### TaskPad ([website](www.taskpad.dev))

-#### TaskPad is an online text editor that stores the data in your browsers local storage.
-No data is sent over the internet.
+#### TaskPad is an online text editor that stores the data in the browsers local storage.

 <br/>